-1) Drug Possession: Illinois law bars you from knowingly possessing a controlled substance.
+1) Drug Possession (720 Illinois Compiled Statutes 570/402): Illinois law bars you from knowingly possessing a controlled substance.
 The degree of the charges and the punishment depend on the type of drug and the amount.
-(720 Illinois Compiled Statutes 570/402).
-See our related blog post at It’s Just for Me: The Crime of Possession of a Controlled Substance in Illinois, and Can I Be Arrested for Something Found Under the Passenger Seat of my Car?
+See our related blog posts at It’s Just for Me: The Crime of Possession of a Controlled Substance in Illinois, and Can I Be Arrested for Something Found Under the Passenger Seat of my Car?

 4) Special Drug Offenses: Your sentence can be increased, even doubled, if you sell to the wrong person such as a minor or pregnant woman, involve a minor in your dealing or sell in the wrong place such as on school or church grounds or near a rest area.
-(720 ILCS 750/407, 720 ILCS750/408.)
-See our related blog post at: From Bad to Worse: Aggravating Factors for Drug Dealing Crimes in Illinois; Drug Crimes Within 500 Feet of a Church and A Former School Can Still be a School Under Illinois Drug Law).
+(See ILCS 750/407 and 720 ILCS750/408.
+Also see our related blog post at: From Bad to Worse: Aggravating Factors for Drug Dealing Crimes in Illinois; Drug Crimes Within 500 Feet of a Church and A Former School Can Still be a School Under Illinois Drug Law).

-If you have been arrested for possessing a controlled substance or dealing or manufacturing drugs in Illinois, it is critical that you contact an attorney immediately.
+If you have been arrested for possessing a controlled substance or dealing or manufacturing drugs in Illinois, contact an attorney immediately.
 Among other issues, I can examine whether the arresting officer had probable cause to stop you before the drugs were found.
 In some cases, there may be a question regarding who really had possession or control of the drugs.
-Perhaps you were a passenger in a car that was stopped when narcotics were found.
-The police may not be able to prove that you had control of the car and knew about the drugs.
+Perhaps you were simply an unwitting passenger in a car.
+If so, the police may not be able to prove that you had control of the car or knew about the drugs.

 ©2023 Matt Keenan.
 This website is designed for general information only.
 The information presented at this website should not be construed as formal legal advice nor the formation of a lawyer/client relationship.